whoisnnamdi/highest-paid-software-developer/README.md

 **Collaboration is a key element of open source, transparent research.** Please contribute / criticize / discuss!
 Don't worry, you won't hurt my feelings :grin:

+Free free to connect with me on [LinkedIn](https://www.linkedin.com/in/nnamdiiregbulem/) and [Twitter](https://twitter.com/whoisnnamdi).
+I always love meeting folks who have the same deep passion and commitment to tech.

 *Thanks go to Stack Overflow for assembling the underlying survey data used in this analysis*